 The ord and chr functions are in a script called Char; if you want to use these functions you need to ensure that the Char script is loaded.
-You can do this by putting the line as the first line of your script file.
+You can do this by putting the line import Data.Char as the first line of your script file.